Data Privacy and Workplace Wearables: Can Employee Fitness Lead to Employer Pitfalls?

 Fitness trackers are revolutionizing the way companies think about wellness.
 As demonstrated by the popularity of these devices, wearables could motivate employees in a way that significantly improves employee health and companies' bottom lines.
 In taking steps to modernize wellness programs, however, employers must not lose sight of the inherent risks associated with utilizing this type of technology.
 Employers would be well-advised to seek legal counsel to ensure that their steps to increase employee fitness are moving in the right direction.

-is a member of Ice Miller’s Data Security and Privacy practice
+For more information, contact Ice Miller's Data Security and Privacy practice

 This publication is intended for general information purposes only and does not and is not intended to constitute legal advice.
 The reader should consult with legal counsel to determine how laws or decisions discussed herein apply to the reader’s specific circumstances.